 - Subpart 1.
 Premises permit required.
 An organization may conduct lawful gambling only on premises it owns or leases.
-A permit must be obtained for each premises where lawful gambling is to be conducted.
+A premises permit must be obtained by an organization for each premises where lawful gambling is to be conducted.
+An organization shall make application to the board for a premises permit on a form prescribed by the board.
 An application must be considered by the director pursuant to this part. - Subp.
 2. Length of permit.
-A premises permit expires on the expiration date of the organization's license.
-An organization may apply for additional premises permits at any time during the term of its license.
+A premises permit expires on the expiration date of the organization's license. - Subp.

-- Subp.
 3. Contents of premises permit application.
-A premises permit application must include: - A. the legal name, business address, and telephone number of the organization; - B. the name, title, home or business address, and business telephone number of the organization's chief executive officer; - C. the name and home or business address of the organization's gambling manager; - D. the class of premises permit, which must correspond to the organization's class of license: - E. the current status of the premises permit; - F. the name and street address of the proposed gambling premises; - G. the city and county or township and county where the proposed gambling premises is located; - H. the name and business or home address of the lessor; - I. the name of the legal owner of the premises; - J. one or both of the following: - (1) the amount of monthly rent; and - (2) rent per bingo occasion and the total square footage leased; - K. the number of pull-tab dispensing devices to be located at the proposed gambling premises; - L. the days and hours of each bingo occasion, if any; - M. the address of any storage space for gambling equipment, if different than the leased premises; - N. the bank name, address, and account number for the bank account into which gross receipts from gambling are deposited, and the name, title, and address of all persons authorized to make deposits into and withdrawals from the account; - O. an authorization permitting the board to inspect the bank records of the gambling account; - P. a statement providing consent to local law enforcement officers, the board or its agents, and the commissioners of revenue and public safety and their agents to enter the premises to inspect and enforce the law; - Q. an acknowledgment signed by the chief executive officer; and - R. an acknowledgment that the appropriate local unit of government under Minnesota Statutes, section 349.213, subdivision 2, received the premises permit application. - Subp.
+A premises permit application must include: - A. the legal name of the organization; - B. the name and daytime telephone number of the organization's chief executive officer; - C. the name and street address of the proposed gambling premises; - D. the city and county or township and county where the proposed gambling premises is located; - E. the days and hours of each bingo occasion, if any; - F. the address in Minnesota of any storage space for gambling equipment and records, if different than the permitted premises; - G. the bank name, address, and account number for the bank account or accounts in Minnesota into which gross receipts from gambling are deposited; - H. an authorization permitting the board and agents of the board, and the commissioners of revenue and public safety and their agents, to inspect the bank records of the gambling account; - I. a statement providing consent to local law enforcement officers, the board or its agents, and the commissioners of revenue and public safety and their agents to enter the premises to inspect and enforce the law; and - J. an acknowledgment signed by the chief executive officer. - Subp.
 4. Attachments to application.
-The following must be attached to the premises permit application: - A. A copy of the lease must be submitted.
-A lease must be on a form prescribed by the board and must contain at a minimum the following information: - (1) the name, business address, and telephone number of the lessor; - (2) the name, business address, and license number of the licensed organization; - (3) the name and street address of the leased premises; - (4) the term of the agreement, which must be concurrent with the term of the premises permit, unless terminated sooner by mutual consent of the parties or pursuant to subitem (13); - (5) the type of gambling activity to be conducted; - (6) the monetary consideration, if any, expressed in terms of number of dollars per month or number of dollars per bingo occasion, whichever is applicable; - (7) the dimensions of the leased premises and the total number of square feet leased;
+The following must be attached to the premises permit application: - A. For premises not owned by the organization, a copy of the lease must be submitted.
+A lease must be on a form prescribed by the board and must contain at a minimum the following information: - (1) the name, business address, and telephone number of the legal owner of the premises and the lessor;